ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 ### Update Data

-The following example demonstrates how to update data in a table in the connected Databricks warehouse.
+The following example demonstrates how to update data in a table.
 The query updates the `first_name` and `email` column of the `customers` table.

 ```sql
 UPDATE customer